Dr Kate Russell

 Kate completed her PhD in 2002, investigating the development of body satisfaction and identity among women who play rugby, cricket and netball, and the role that context has in its formation.
 Key to her findings was the notion of the value attached to the body in terms of its functionality to complete a sporting task.
 Her work showed how elastic body satisfaction was between a sporting and social context.
 Subsequently, Kate was awarded a Fellowship of Social Sciences from the NZ–UK Link Foundation (2003), to spend six weeks in New Zealand collecting similar data and continues that work today.

 Since joining the University in 2007 Kate’s research has developed to encompass a range of gender, health, education and sporting issues.
 Current research interests include the negotiation of gender in a range of sporting contexts such as swimming, snowboarding, men’s netball, female boxing, motor cross and BMX.
-Her work in sexual health is in collaboration with Dr Kellie Burns on a project to explore the implementation of school-based cervical cancer vaccination programs.
-This project has recently been extended to include both Canadian and US context (with A/Prof Caroline Fusco and Prof Genevieve Rail).

 Kate is a chartered sport and exercise psychologist within the British Psychological Society's Division of Sport and Exercise Psychology.
 Kate also has extensive experience in delivering Motivational Interviewing to a variety of health professionals and is a member of the Motivational Interviewing Network of Trainers MINT